 Michael Barrett

 Michael Barrett is a Boston-based conductor, singer, multi-instrumentalist, and teacher.
 He serves as music director of The Boston Cecilia.
-Michael is also an Assistant Professor at the Berklee College of Music, where he teaches courses in conducting and European music history, and until recently served as Interim Director of the Five College Early Music Program.
+Michael is also an Associate Professor at the Berklee College of Music, where he teaches courses in conducting and European music history, and until recently served as Interim Director of the Five College Early Music Program.
 Michael has performed with many professional early music ensembles, including Blue Heron, the Boston Camerata, the Huelgas Ensemble,

 Anney Barrett